wrightsu/activity01-rmarkdown/README.md

     this branch,
 3. Creating a branch in RStudio and making and committing changes on this branch,
-4. Merging these branches to the `main` bran in GitHub.
+4. Merging these branches to the `main` branch in GitHub.

-To see Daniel from The Coding Train work through a similar process on his collaborative poemk, checkout:
+To see Daniel from The Coding Train work through a similar process on his collaborative poem, checkout:

 [![Resolving Merge
 Conflicts](http://img.youtube.com/vi/JtIX3HJKwfo/0.jpg)](http://www.youtube.com/watch?v=JtIX3HJKwfo "1.9: Resolving Merge Conflicts - Git and GitHub for Poets")